datatelling/jenlowe/index.md

 <br />

-From 2014-2016, I shared my heartbeat online as [One Human Heartbeat](http://www.fastcoexist.com/3028308/this-womans-online-heartbeat-will-make-you-think-about-big-data-and-the-quantified-self).
 From 2015-2019 I was the primary caregiver for my 2 adorable kids and did a deep dive into studying Western Herbalism and Traditional Chinese Medicine, earning a 2-year Certificate in Clinical Herbal Medicine.
 Plant medicine is poorly understood and thus wildly underutilized in the US and I'm thrilled to be a part of the herbal resurgence here — the future has an ancient heart.
 (Someone should hire me to talk about this!)

 I have a B.S. in Applied Math and a Master's in Information Science.

 If you'd like to write to me or hire me for data science, speaking, writing, or an herbal consultation, please email jen at jenlowe dot net.